Axion-like particle searches with MeerKAT and SKA: Results

+For the case of magnetic conversion we note that, in dwarf galaxies like Reticulum II we find that, for $m_a = 10^{-7}$ eV and $g_{a\gamma} \sim 10^{-10}$ GeV$^{-1}$, we have that $f_{a\to\gamma} \lesssim 10^{-35}$ (across the whole SKA frequency range) which yields a conversion rate of around $10^{-51}$ s$^{-1}$.
+This is much slower than even the perturbative decay time for this ALP mass.
+In the case of a galaxy like M31, these rates are even slower.
+Thus, we conclude that there is no significant contribution to radio emissions from magnetic conversion.
+The surprising weakness of this process is down to the similarity of the ALP mass and energy when considered as part of a CDM halo.
+This means that $\frac{m_a^2}{k}$ is large and the conversion process, from ALP to photon, is thereby suppressed.
+We note, however, that more powerful radio emissions are obtainable in other environments, such as near neutron stars~\cite{2018axions-non-rel,witte2021}.

-Based on the scenario of ALPs stimulated decay that we discussed in the previous sections, we explore the potential of the near future radio telescopes, in particular the SKA1 and MeerKAT telescopes, in an attempt to detect an observational signature of CDM ALPs decay into photons in astrophysical fields.
-From figure \ref{fig.6.2}, one can deduce that the decay rate of ALPs with large enough masses $m_a \gtrsim 10^{-4} \ \text{eV}$ does not receive a remarkable enhancement.
-Therefore, in this case, it is not expected that the stimulated decay has an essential role, and we cannot count on the spontaneous decay of ALPs for producing a significant observational signal because of the low rate of this process.
+From figure~\ref{fig.1}, it is very clear that the decay rate of ALPs with masses $m_{\rm a} \gtrsim 10^{-4} \ {\rm eV}$ does not receive a remarkable enhancement.
+Therefore, in this case, it is not expected that the stimulated decay has an essential role, and we cannot count on the spontaneous decay of ALPs to produce a significant observational signal because of the low rate of this process.
 Consequently, this can be considered as an upper limit for the ALP mass that can be accountable for any significant radio signature produced from the stimulated decay of ALPs.
-For ALP masses $m_a \lesssim 7.10 \times 10^{-14} \ \text{eV}$, the current cosmic plasma, which is prevalent in the universe, can prevent or at least significantly reduce the stimulated decay of ALPs.
-In contrast, the typical plasma at present time in the galactic halos where dark matter is expected to be with a high amount can prevent the stimulated decay of ALP with masses $m_a \lesssim 2.31 \times 10^{-11} \ \text{eV}$.
-This puts a lower bound on the ALP mass at which the stimulated decay of ALPs is allowed by the plasma effects.
-Hence, with the current-epoch plasma density, the stimulated decay of ALP in the $10^{-11} \text{--} 10^{-4} \ \text{eV}$ mass range is allowed by the plasma effect.
-In principle, this makes it possible to consider a radio emissions due to the stimulated decay of ALPs with this mass range.
+In addition, the typical plasma density in galactic halos (in the present epoch), where dark matter is expected to be highly concentrated, can prevent the stimulated decay of ALPs with masses $m_{\rm a} \lesssim 10^{-11} \ {\rm eV}$.
+This puts a lower limit on the ALP mass at which the stimulated decay of ALPs is allowed by the plasma effects.
+Hence, with the current-epoch plasma density, the stimulated decay of ALP with the $10^{-11} \ \text{--} \ 10^{-4} \ {\rm eV}$ mass range seems to be effective and allowed by the plasma effects within DM halos.